-The following substances which have primary standards were detected at low levels in the treated water supplied to PP1 and PP2: chlorine residual, copper, lead, fluoride, gross alpha particle activity, haloacetic acids, trihalomethanes, turbidity and uranium.
-Results of all tested substances were below the established maximum contaminant levels (MCLs) or action levels (AL) set by the United States Environmental Protection Agency (EPA) and notification levels (NL) set by SWRCB-DDW.
+The water provided to PP1 and PP2 meets all state and federal drinking water requirements.
+Only the following substances with primary standards were detected at low levels in the water supplied to PP1 and PP2: arsenic, chlorine residual, copper, lead, fluoride, gross alpha particle activity, haloacetic acids, trihalomethanes, turbidity and uranium.
+Results of all tested substances were below the established maximum contaminant levels (MCLs) or action levels (AL) set by the United States Environmental Protection Agency (USEPA) and notification levels (NL) set by SWRCB-DDW.
+The data for lead and copper on this table are the results of residential tap monitoring conducted in 2020 as required by the Lead and Copper Rule (LCR).